ushione/D3QN-for-Optimized-Ground-Via-Placement/README.md

     python UI.py
 ```

-Now you can try placing the ground vias manually like in the [demo](#demo_gif.
+Now you can try placing the ground vias manually like in the [demo](#demo_gif).
 Try to adjust your scheme to minimize the calculation result!

 ## Validity Verification